aws-samples/automatically-extending-amazon-s3-object-lock-retention/README.md

 In testing, we found that extending all 1 billion current version objects in a prefix completed remarkably quickly:
-Athena processing inventory (and outputting a 66 GB .csv file!): 14 minutes.
+1. Athena processing inventory (and outputting a 66 GB .csv file!): 14 minutes.
-S3 Batch Operations:
+2. S3 Batch Operations:
-o	Preparing [phase](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-job-status.html): Approximately eight hours. o	Active phase (applying Object Locks): Approximately 24 hours.
+*	Preparing [phase](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-job-status.html): Approximately eight hours.
+*	Active phase (applying Object Locks): Approximately 24 hours.

 This shows that the solution scales to even the largest S3 buckets.
 Note that as the default [Athena DML query](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html) timeout is 30 minutes, if your bucket has more than around 2 billion objects, then you may need to take one or both of the following actions:
 1. Request an increased DML query timeout in [Athena service quotas](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/athena/quotas).